-According to the Almanac, both crackers and their predecessors were born here in New England.
+According to The Old Farmer's Almanac, a source of Yankee prognostics and wisdom since 1792, both crackers and their predecessors were born in New England.
 In 1792, John Pearson of Newburyport, Massachusetts, made a cracker-like bread product from just flour and water that he called "pilot bread."
 An immediate hit with sailors because of its long shelf life, it also became known as hardtack or sea biscuit.

-Crackers are everywhere these days, of course: There are more than 20 different flavors of Triscuits!
-But the Almanac's cracker article author, Victoria Doudera, asserts that some New Englanders still enjoy making crackers the old-fashioned way.
+Crackers are everywhere these days, of course: There are more than 35 different flavors of Triscuits!
+But some New Englanders still enjoy making crackers the old-fashioned way.
 The Almanac featured tips and recipes from New Hampshire author Joan Harlow, whose book, The Harlow's Bread & Cracker Cookbook, has everything you need if you'd like to hear that crackling sound emanating from your own oven.

 Sample Recipe for Ugly Crackers

 - 1 cup of sesame seeds, crushed or toasted

 Stir the dry ingredients together, cut in the blue cheese, then add milk.
 Shape dough into a ball, then wrap in plastic and refrigerate for at least one hour.
 Roll the dough out cracker thin (that's super thin!), place sheets of dough onto parchment paper-lined cookie sheets, then cut a grid pattern to make squares.
 Bake in an oven that has been preheated to 350°F for 8-10 minutes.
 Watch for the crackers to turn golden around the edges.

 Yankee food ingenuity extends far beyond the humble cracker.
 This is the land, after all, where lobsters were elevated from sustenance for prisoners to sought-after delicacy.